-Bao Dai Palace
+Bao Dai Palace, Vietnam

 See Vietnam’s quirky side at the last Emperor of Vietnam’s summer palace.
 This unique building in the hills outside of Dalat is like nothing else you’ll see in the country.